netbits-io/budgetsimply-angular/README.md

 ## License

-This project is licensed under [the MIT License](https://opensource.org/licenses/MIT)
+This project is licensed under [The MIT License](https://opensource.org/licenses/MIT)